-The accompanying notes on pages 8-17 form an integral part of these financial statements.
+The accounting policies and notes on pages 8-18 form an integral part of these financial statements.

-AUDITORS OVERSIGHT AUTHORITY
+Auditors Oversight Authority

 Notes to the Financial Statements

-For the Year Ended 30 June 2014
+For the year ended 30 June 2015

 (Stated in Cayman Islands Dollars)

-1. Establishment and Principal Activity
+1. Establishment and principal activities

 The Auditors Oversight Authority (the "Authority" or the "AOA") was established as an independent entity by The Auditors Oversight Authority Law, 2011 (the "Law"), and commenced operations on 1 May 2012 when the Law came into force.
 The Authority is responsible for the regulation and supervision of auditors who audit the accounts of market traded companies from or within the Cayman Islands, which auditors are required by the Law to be entered in a register maintained by the Authority ("Recognized Auditors").
-The Authority subjects "Recognized Auditors" to its systems of oversight, quality assurance, investigation and penalties by, inter alia, monitoring compliance by Recognized Auditors with the Rules of the Authority.
+The Authority subjects Recognized Auditors to its systems of oversight, quality assurance, investigation and penalties by, inter alia, monitoring compliance by Recognized Auditors with the Rules of the Authority.
+The Authority began registering auditors in January 2015 and carried out its first inspection of a Recognized Auditor in May 2015.

-From formation through to 30 June 2012, the funding was provided partly by the Cayman Islands Monetary Authority ("CIMA") and partly by the Cayman Islands Government.
-For the years ended 30 June 2014 and 2013, funding was provided by the Cayman Islands Government.
-Whilst the Authority expects to derive revenue from Recognized Auditors in future, it is likely that it will be dependent upon Government funding for the foreseeable future; the Board believes that it is the policy of the present Government to continue to provide such funding.
+For the year ended 30 June 2015, materially all (2014: all) of the Authority's funding was provided by the Cayman Islands Government.
+Whilst the Authority expects to derive increasing revenue from Recognized Auditors in future, it is likely that it will be dependent upon Government funding for the foreseeable future; the Board believes that it is the policy of the present Government to continue to provide such funding.

-As at 30 June 2014, the Auditors Oversight Authority had one employee (2013: none).
+As at 30 June 2015, the Auditors Oversight Authority had one employee (2014: one).
 The Auditors Oversight Authority is located at the Government Administration Building, Elgin Avenue, George Town, Grand Cayman, Cayman Islands.
 Correspondence may be sent to P.O.
 Box 133, Grand Cayman KY1-9000, Cayman Islands.

-2. Significant Accounting Policies
+2. Significant accounting policies